julien/chat/README.md

-# A WebSocket chat with Go
+A WebSocket chat with Go

-Goal: make something to get started with Go.

 Heroku Deployement